Vivekbhand09/Server-side-Service-Discovery-and-Load-Balancing-Using-Kubernetes/README.md

 ---

-## 🔹 Server-Side Service Discovery:
+## 🔹 Server-Side Service Discovery 🌐

 **Definition:**
 Server-side service discovery means that **the responsibility of locating service instances and routing requests is handled by a central entity**, typically a **load balancer or Kubernetes Service**, rather than each client or microservice managing it themselves.